-There are several companies that manufacture hardware and software for commercial use including Corral Technologies[TM], eShepherd[TM], NoFence[TM], and Vence[TM].
+There are several companies that manufacture hardware and software including Corral TechnologiesTM, eShepherdTM from GallagherTM, HalterTM, NofenceTM, and VenceTM.
 Virtual fencing components from different manufacturers are generally not interoperable or interchangeable.
 Specific components, GIS data needs, software protocol, software training, frequency and duration of the cues, GPS error, livestock collaring, and livestock training protocols may vary depending on the manufacturer.
 Follow the manufacturer's recommendations and guidelines.
 The University of Arizona does not endorse a specific product.